top of page

 Cain said to the Lord, “My punishment is more than I can bear.
 Today you are driving me from the land, and I will be hidden from your presence; I will be a restless wanderer on the earth, and whoever finds me will kill me.”

 Cain had just killed his brother Able.
-At that point Adam & Eve plus their children were 4 total, with possibly some sisters to Cain.
-Then the number went down to 3 (Adam, Eve, and Cain).
+So Adam's family number went down to 3: Adam, Eve, and Cain (and possibly some sisters).
 Who were these other people Cain was afraid of killing him?
 Answer: They were the children of "humans", from the other people God created!

 Closing

 God creating more people even further explains the variety of races and ethnicities.
-So no need to trip all over ourselves trying to explain that Adam & Eve possessed the multiple types of seeds etc., or maybe black Africans evolved to become Asian or Northern Europeans, or vv..
-God created the various types of people!
+So no need to trip all over ourselves trying to explain that Adam & Eve possessed multiple genes etc., or maybe black Africans evolved to become Asian or Northern Europeans, or vv..
+I believe God created the various types of people, from dust.
+But likely kept each couple in their own race, creating the women from the rib-bone of their men.
+The Bible did not provide these details, but this would be consistent with God’s ways as we learn in the Bible.
 You ask, what about Noah's flood?
-Noah, his wife, his son's, and their wives on the ark, were from different tribes and carried multiple genes.
+Answer: Noah, his wife, his sons, and their wives being from different tribes, did carry multiple genes.
 Then repopulated the earth.

-Most theologians are willing to go to any extremes to explain-away the wrong-message from shallow-reading the Bible.
+Theologians are willing to go to any extreme to explain-away the wrong-message from shallow-reading the Bible.
 But refuse to look closer at the scripure as a whole for the proper explanation!

-Let's not get too annoyed with this; it is not the only missing specific-detail in the Bible!
-Most of Jesus' parables were misunderstood, except the ones He explained.
+The Bible is full of mysterious writing!
+Take Jesus's parables for example.
+Many of them are still misunderstood, except the ones Jesus explained.
 Example, the parable of the "farmer sowing seeds" in Matthew 13:24-48.
 If Jesus did not explain it, people today would still be insisting that Jesus was helping us with agriculture!

 Bible Summary